 Figure 4.4.
-Comparison of the model (in green) and available observations: UAV in red, piloted aircraft in blue and profiles from the sounding in yellow.
+Comparison of the model results (in green) to the available observations.
+Data from the fligths in red (small UAV) and in blue (piloted aircraft) and profiles from the sounding in yellow.
 The model outputs are averaged over the period of the UMARS flight and in this plot is shown the mean value (thick green line) and the standard deviation (thin green line).